marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/llt.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: LLT, lexical comparison of strings, string, comparison

 .. _llt:

-.. index:: LLT

-.. index:: lexical comparison of strings

-.. index:: string, comparison

 LLT --- Lexical less than
 *************************